Chris Klieman: North Dakota State

 In 2011, Craig Bohl hired Klieman as a defensive backs coach.
 He became the defensive coordinator the following season in 2012 until being promoted in 2014.
 After Bohl announced that he was leaving to become the head coach of Wyoming, then-athletic director Gene Taylor promoted Klieman to become the 30th head football coach in Bison history in 2014.

 After winning three consecutive National Championships and going 43–2 since 2011, the expectations for the 2014 team were not high.
 The Bison had lost their starting quarterback and a total of 30 seniors who graduated before the season started.
 But 2014 surprised everyone when he and future 2nd overall NFL draft pick Carson Wentz led the Bison to a 15–1 overall record and a fourth consecutive national championship by beating Illinois State in a close, hard-fought championship game.
 NDSU became the first Division 1 football program to win four consecutive championships.

 In 2015, the Bison continued their winning ways and ended the season 13–2 with a fifth consecutive national championship, the most by any NCAA football program in history.

 In 2016, the Bison again won their conference title, but lost in the FCS semi-finals to James Madison, their first playoff loss in 6 years.
 They ended the year at 12–2, their sixth straight season with double-digit wins.
 The 2017 season continued the Bison dominance by again going 10–1 and winning their seventh consecutive MVFC title and avenging the previous year's loss to James Madison by beating them in the Championship Game 17–13.
 It was Klieman's third national championship in four seasons and the Bison's sixth in seven years.
 They won it all again in 2018.

 Kansas State

 On December 10, 2018, Kansas State University Athletic Director Gene Taylor announced Klieman had been hired as the program's 35th head coach to replace the recently retired Bill Snyder.
 Taylor, who promoted Klieman to head coach at North Dakota State, had recently been named athletic director at Kansas State.
 Klieman signed a six-year contract worth $16.8 million.
-Both schools agreed that Klieman would remain at North Dakota State while the Bison were participating in the FCS playoffs.

-On December 3, 2022, Klieman would lead Kansas State to a victory over TCU in overtime 31–28 to win the Big 12 Championship.
+On December 3, 2022, Klieman led Kansas State to a 31–28 overtime victory over TCU to win the Big 12 Championship.
+They earned a berth in the Sugar Bowl where they fell 45–20 to Alabama.

+Following a disappointing 2025 season, Klieman announced his retirement from coaching on December 3, 2025.
+His 54 wins at Kansas State are second in school history behind only Snyder's 215.